Diegometro1/CSCIE-15/01_Servers_and_Git/00_Intro.md

 ## A note on Homestead and virtual machines
-As you work with Laravel, another local server option you'll frequently see reference to is [Homestead](https://laravel.com/docs/5.4/homestead) in combination with a virtual machine.
+As you dig into Laravel later in the semester, another local server option you'll frequently see reference to is [Homestead](https://laravel.com/docs/5.4/homestead) in combination with a virtual machine.
 This setup entails using software to boot up a unique operating system to act as a server on your computer.

 In this course, we use MAMP/XAMPP instead of virtual machines for the following reasons: